History

 Impending insolvency

-In connection with the world economic crisis, Junkers-Werke ran into major economic difficulties in the early 1930s.
-Hugo Junkers was able to avert the threat of insolvency in 1932 at the last minute by selling gas appliance production and sales to Robert Bosch.
+In connection with the global economic crisis, Junkers-Werke ran into serious economic difficulties in the early 1930s.
+Hugo Junkers was able to avert the threat of insolvency in 1932 at the last minute by selling his gas appliance production and sales to Robert Bosch.

 1933

-Signing over of patents in 1933, founder Hugo Junkers was forced to sign over the remaining patents to his companies and to surrender 51% of his company shares to the Reich Aviation Ministry without compensation.
+In 1933, founder Hugo Junkers was forced to transfer the remaining patents to his companies and hand over 51% of his company shares to the Reich Aviation Ministry without compensation.
 At the same time, Junkers was banned from his factories.

 1935